Netherne Hospital: Art therapy and the Adamson Collection

 From 1946, Netherne became a national centre for art therapy under Edward Adamson, a pioneering art therapist and the first chairman of the British Association of Art Therapists.
 Adamson established five art studios at the hospital, focusing on art as a means for people to express themselves and communicate their feelings.
 During his time at Netherne, Adamson worked with hundreds of patients, including the painter William Kurelek and sculptor Rolanda Polonsky.
 He continued to work at the hospital until his retirement in 1981.

 Adamson gathered the works of those compelled to live at Netherne in great number, amassing a considerable collection, estimated at 100,000 at his retirement in 1981; and selected works were on show at a purpose-built gallery opened at Netherne in 1956.
 After Adamson's death in 1996, the Adamson Collection was moved to Lambeth Hospital, part of South London and Maudsley NHS Foundation Trust, and during 2012 and 2013 almost all re-located to the Wellcome Library in anticipation of a securer future in several international institutions.
 The Adamson Collection now comprises approximately 6,000 paintings, drawings, sculptures and ceramics, and is of great international and historical importance.

 Decline and Redevelopment

 Following a steady decline in patient numbers from almost two thousand in the 1950s to 750 in 1986 and just 150 in 1990, the hospital finally closed in 1994 and the remaining 150 patients were integrated into the local community under a supported care programme.

 The former hospital estate was sold by the Secretary of State for Health to developer M J Gleeson in 1995.
-The development, known as Netherne-on-the-Hill, included about 440 houses, a nursing home, a business centre, a shop, a public house and recreational open space.
+The development, known as Netherne-on-the-Hill, included about 440 houses and a shop.